 October is Black History month in the UK.
 During the month each class focuses on a different artist whose work links to the significant people pupils learn about.
 Artists include Jacob Lawrence, Faith Ringgold and Kehinde Wiley.
-When we have celebrated Black History Month in the past, pupils have produced their own works of art.
+The artwork that the children create is shared with the community at our Parents Consultation Evening.

 Each year, some of our Year 5 children take part in a series of team building sessions with children from other local primary schools.
 They have had a go at indoor caving, tennis, cricket and spent a day with the fire service at Killingbeck Fire Station.
 All of the activities have helped them develop the inter-personal skills they will need to use when moving on to high school.